nop33/si/src/content/blog/launch-plan/index.md

 We will define a detailed plan for 2022 in Q4 of 2021.
 We currently expect to consolidate SI’s projects, positioning and operations, raise further funding and develop a post-2022 plan, including a shut-down option.

+After at most 1.5 years of work, via surveys and case studies, we expect to see:

+* Policymakers use insights and tools from our trainings in their work;
+* Policymakers better understand global catastrophic risks and longtermism;
+* Longtermists better understand international policymaking;
+* Individuals improve their career plans;
+* Our research can pass academic peer-review.

 ### 2021 Objectives

 #### 1. Testing tools and research